 Yield: The aeroponic fog-based system produced both the largest and greatest quantity of fruit.
-The most surprising result was that the Kratky was the second best in terms of fruit yield.
+The most surprising result was that the Kratky was the second-best in terms of fruit yield.
 Given the simplicity and low cost of a Kratky set-up, it punches well above its weight.

 Temperature: (Remember that these were all sitting in the same room, side-by-side.)
 You’ll notice from the graph that the aeroponic system was very warm.
 This is due to the heat emitted by the electronic fogger.
-Meanwhile, the DWC system with the bubbler was by far the coolest because the constant evaporation of water forced by the system is an endothermic reaction which absorbs heat.
+Meanwhile, the DWC system with the bubbler was by far the coolest because the constant evaporation of water forced by the system is an endothermic reaction that absorbs heat.

-Water use: The major differences in these systems was how they related to water use.
+Water use: The major difference in these systems was how they related to water use.
 The DWC with the bubbler by far consumed the most water.
-The Kratky consumed the least because it’s a passive system which doesn’t really force the air out.
+The Kratky consumed the least because it’s a passive system that doesn’t really force the air out.
 With the aeroponics, which was quite close to the Kratky in water usage, the vaporized water is able to condense back into the system so it recirculates rather than constantly intaking new water.

 Which System Was the Overall Best?